jcphillips51/Elk-Stack-Project/README.md

 [elk]
 10.2.0.4 ansible_python_interpreter=/usr/bin/python3
 ```
-- Run the playbook, and navigate to ____ to check that the installation worked as expected.
+- Run the playbook, and navigate to Kibana to check that the installation worked as expected.

 _TODO: Answer the following questions to fill in the blanks:_
 - _Which file is the playbook?
 Where do you copy it?_